-The call to give priority to cultural and intellectual activities rather than practical pioneering in the Land of Israel first had been heard from Achad Ha’am (pseudonym of Asher Ginsberg, 1856–1927) in “לא זה הדרך,” an article published in Hamelitz on the eve of Purim 1889.
-In that piece, which birthed a movement that the author would lead for many years to come, the father of cultural Zionism called for advancing the Zionist cause “neither with treasure nor with might, but with the spirit.”
-Achad Ha’am doubted that there was any possibility of success for the efforts of the Chovevei Tziyyon, a skepticism that later extended to the political and diplomatic activity of Herzl and the Zionist movement.
-Achad Ha’am believed that what he described as the troubles of Judaism, namely, assimilation and loss of Jewish identity, was both a weightier and a more urgent matter than the troubles of the Jews, or anti-Semitism.
-In his view, so long as Jewish minds had not yet been readied and there was no national culture to bestow a national identity upon the Jewish masses, popular support for a Jewish national movement was an impossibility.
-He therefore championed the creation of a cultural center in the Land of Israel to take the lead in drawing up a comprehensive new national culture.
-The basic components of this culture, according to Achad Ha’am, would be “the Land of Israel and its settlement, the language of our ancestors and its literature, the memory and history of our ancestors, the fundamental customs of our ancestors, and their national culture across the generations.”
+On the eve of Purim 1889, Achad Ha’am (pseudonym of Asher Ginsberg, 1856–1927) published an article in the journal Hamelitz, titled ‘לא זה הדרך’ (‘This is Not the Way’).
+This article called for national-cultural activity to be prioritized over practical settlement activity, and for the Zionist cause to be advanced “neither with treasure nor with might, but with the spirit.”
+With the publication of this piece, Achad Ha’am effectively birthed cultural Zionism, a movement that the author would lead for many years.
+Achad Ha’am doubted that there was any possibility of success for the efforts of the Chovevei Tziyyon, and his skepticism extended later to the political and diplomatic activity of the Zionist movement headed by Herzl.
+Achad Ha’am believed that what he described as the problem of Judaism, namely, assimilation and loss of Jewish identity, was both a weightier and a more urgent matter than the problem of the Jews, or anti-Semitism.
+In his view, so long as Jewish minds had not yet been readied, and so long as there was no national culture to nourish the national identity of the Jewish masses, popular support for a Jewish national movement was an impossibility.
+He therefore championed the creation of a cultural center in the Land of Israel, which would take the lead in creating a new and comprehensive national culture.
+The basic elements of this culture, according to Achad Ha’am, would be “the Land of Israel and its settlement, the language of our ancestors and its literature, the memory and history of our ancestors, the foundational customs of our ancestors, and their national culture across the generations.”
 In keeping with his vision, Achad Ha’am conceived of Jewish schools as playing a key role in inculcating the new culture in children.
 He was the unofficial leader of the Sons of Moses, a society founded for the purpose of realizing this vision.
-After the demise of that group, he remained an intellectual authority and counselor to many younger persons who sought out his advice and devoted themselves to the new Jewish culture he advocated, while he himself remained active in various cultural projects.
-Cultural Zionism, the idea of the cultural center in the Land of Israel, and Jewish national culture, each a contrast to the ideas and ideals of rival schools in general and especially political and religious Zionism, came to be inseparably associated with Achad Ha’am.
-Observant Jews had bitterly opposed him as early as the 1894 dispute over the Jaffa school, and more so since the debate over the cultural question that erupted in the Zionist movement in 1902 and the ensuing establishment of Mizrachi, which sought to limit the Zionist movement to the religiously neutral pursuits of diplomacy and settlement, while curbing the efforts of the Democratic Faction to give the kind of cultural activities advocated by Achad Ha’am a place on the agenda of the movement.
+After the demise of that group, he remained an intellectual authority and counselor to many young people who had adopted his orientation and devoted themselves to the renewed Hebrew culture that he advocated.
+At the same time, Achad Ha’am did not cease his own involvement in various cultural projects.
+The ideas of a ‘cultural Zionism,’ a ‘cultural center’ in the Land of Israel, and a Jewish ‘national culture’ came to be associated indelibly with Achad Ha’am’s name.
+These concepts stood in opposition to the ideas and ideals of rival groups within the Zionist movement, especially political Zionism and religious Zionism.
+Religious Jews had bitterly opposed Achad Ha’am as early as the 1894 dispute over the Hebrew school in Jaffa, and this hostility intensified after the cultural debate that erupted in the Zionist movement in 1902.
+The religious-Zionist Mizrachi party, which was established in the dispute’s aftermath, sought to limit the Zionist movement to the religiously neutral pursuits of diplomacy and settlement, while curbing the efforts of the Democratic Faction to give the kind of cultural activities advocated by Achad Ha’am a place on the agenda of the movement.